anvichip/AI-code-detection-ML/experiment/report.md

 **Analysis**:
 - Adding C++ during training dramatically improved performance when testing on C++ (F1 0.92 vs. 0.69).
 - Adding JavaScript caused performance to collapse (F1 0.13), showing that some languages in the mix can be detrimental.
-- Python had a neutral effect—it neither helped nor hurt significantly.
+- Python had a neutral effect - it neither helped nor hurt significantly.

 **Conclusion**:
 - Training on multiple languages is not always beneficial.